Short Courses

 SC116: Oil Spill Response in River Environments: An All-Season Approach

-Instructors: Maria Hartley, Chevron & Ty Farrell, Plains, USCG CWO (Retired)
+Instructors: Dr. Maria Hartley, Chevron & Ty Farrell, Plains, USCG CWO (Retired)

 Length: 4 Hours